spencerhcheng/holberton-system_engineering-devops/w3/d4/lecture_notes.md

 To write asynchronous code we rely on callbacks.
 Asynchronous functions execute callbacks in response to the completion of the process it was waiting for.

+**Functions, Callbacks, Closures:**
 + A function is a *callback* if it is passed into a function and executed inside of the function to which it is passed.
 + A function is a *closure* is it refers to *free variables*, variables defined in outer or enclosing scopes.
-Not all functions are callbacks or closures.
-A function can be both a callback and a closure.
++ Not all functions are callbacks or closures.
++ A function can be both a callback and a closure.

 ## Node I/O - File System